Homesteading with our Nigerian Dwarf dairy herd

-At La Buena Vida Farm http://labuenavidafarm.com we live a rich, homesteading lifestyle and enjoy the abundance that God provides for us.
+At La Buena Vida Farm http://labuenavidafarm.com we live a rich, homesteading lifestyle and enjoy the abundance that God provides.
 Our family loves our Nigerian Dwarf goats because they are the perfect homesteading animals for sustainable living.
 Our wonderful goats give us ample rich, sweet milk to drink, make cheese, Kefir and sweet deserts with.
 Their manure is composted and put back into our organic gardening system.
 Our animal husbandry practices include allowing our herd herd “browsing time” on native grass pastures during the day.
 This gives them a variety of nutrition as well as lots of exercise.
-The herd is brought in towards the evening (to protect them from predators) and given high quality, locally grown Triticale and alfalfa.
+The herd is brought in towards the evening (to protect them from predators) and given high quality, locally grown Triticale or first cutting alfalfa.
 We keep our herd numbers small to ensure that we have enough time to dedicate to the care and attention each one needs (yes, our goats are very spoiled!)
 We raise our Nigerian Dwarf goats with a natural and holistic approach to animal husbandry.
 We try as much as possible to dam raise the kids that are born here.
 We feel this plays a very important role in the overall health and well-being of both the kids and their dam.
 That being said, we do bottle train our babies so that when it comes to our monthly milk testing time the kids are ready and willing to take a bottle.

 Our goals are quality milk production with an emphasis on correct structure.
 We started our herd in 2007 with no experience with goats whatsoever.
 It’s been a fun journey and we’ve come a long ways.
 As of April 2014, we began participating in year round DHIA (305 day) milk testing program through ADGA.
-Then in 2016, we choose to get involved with Linear Appraisals through ADGA.
+Then in 2016, we choose to get involved with the Linear Appraisal program through ADGA.
 We pay to have an appraiser come out to farm for a private stop to assess our entire herd yearly.
 Genetic selection is structured through these performance programs.
 Our Nigerian Dwarf Dairy goats are working farm animals that our family has come to depend on for a variety of quality homesteading dairy products.
 We believe that correct structure will support a doe in her long career as a working asset to our farm.
 Our animals are easy to work with and have pleasant temperaments, (the children don’t like dealing with a “fussy” goat when they have several chores to complete.)
 Because we are a working homesteading farm, we have a strict culling policy.
 We only breed and offer for sale what we feel are the highest quality animals.

 Biosecurity: The management practices we use to protect our herd from the entry of new diseases is to keep a closed and isolated herd.
 We tested our beginner herd many years ago and have done periodic testing randomly over the years, all with negative results.
 We also have clients that have tested animals they bought from us, again all tests ( CL, CAE, and Johnes) have always been negative.
 We rarely bring in new animals, but when we do it’s always from a trusted, confirmed tested negative herd.
-We do not show our goats or allow others in our goats pen area in effort to reduce any exposure risks.
+We do not show our goats or allow others in our goat pen area in effort to reduce any exposure risks.

 All of our Nigerian Dwarf dairy goats are registered with American Dairy Goat Association (ADGA).
-We will register all doe and breeding buck kids at our expense.
+We will register all does and breeding buck kids at our expense.
 We will provide a certificate of registry and transfer at time of purchase.
 Registration in any other registries is the buyer’s responsibility.
 We DO NOT support federal animal or farm ID programs.

 Please feel free to contact us with any questions you may have.